Fidexy/Obsidian/AAE2004 Exam Notes.md

 	- Less water vapor emission
 	- Additional benefit: no CO2 emission
 	- Limits: Low energy density, high cost, new engines needed
+### Impacts of high-speed ferries on CWDs
+## Safety Management System
+**Key Processes**
+- Hazard identification
+- Occurrence reporting
+- Risk management
+- Performance measurement
+- Quality assurance
+**ICAO SMS Framework**
+- Policy and objectives
+	Focusing on how each service provider creates the right environment for effective safety management
+- Risk management
+	Service providers should ensure that they are managing their safety risks
+- Safety assurance
+	Consists of processes and activities to determine whether the SMS is operating
+- Safety promotion
+	Encourages a positive safety culture